melissa-gentry/melissa-gentry.github.io/_pages/about.md

 <br/><br/>

-I will be available on the 2025-26 job market.
+In Fall 2026, I will be joining the University of South Florida Department of Economics as an Assistant Professor.

 <br/><br/>